-Our intimate, 400 seat theatre-in-the-round, only six rows deep and with no audience member more than 20 feet from stage, will open in July of 2021.
+Our intimate, 400 seat theatre-in-the-round, only six rows deep and with no audience member more than 20 feet from stage, will open during the Fall of 2021.
 The new theatre will ultimately replace the Upstairs Theatre and will be the only in-the-round theatre space found in a major Chicago theatre.

 Campus Expansion FAQs

 When is the new building going to open?

 The new theatre building at 1646 N. Halsted is slated to open to the public during the Fall of 2021!

 How can I get a tour of the new building?

 As we get closer to the Grand Opening in the Fall of 2021, we’ll be sending out communications to our members and audiences about how to sign up for tours of the new building.
 Stay tuned!